Answering Service for Electrical Contractors

 Burning smell at a panel or outlet

 Fire risk.
-The AI asks where the smell is coming from, whether anything is hot to the touch, and whether the homeowner has cut power at the main.
-Routes to on-call electrician within seconds with the location and severity captured.
+The AI asks where the smell is coming from, whether anything is hot to the touch, and whether power has already been shut off at the main per your approved script.
+Alerts your on-call electrician with the location and severity captured plus the full transcript.

 URGENT